-Lenders will also look at other affordability criteria such as how much deposit you have, any existing financial commitments (including debt repayments and fixed outgoings) and your credit history.
+Lenders will also look at other affordability criteria such as your deposit, any existing financial commitments (including debt repayments and fixed outgoings) and your credit history.
 Don’t worry - they look at this criteria with employed applicants too.

-To find a freelancer-friendly lender and get advice on how much you’ll be able to borrow, make an enquiry and get matched to one of our specialist brokers.
+To find a freelancer-friendly lender and get advice on how much you’ll be able to borrow, make an enquiry to speak to one of our Mortgage Experts.

 Mortgage lenders have their own criteria to work out how much money they can lend to you.
 It’s not usually that different for a freelancer than those that are employed full-time.
 But most lenders will ask for at least 10% deposit for a typical residential mortgage.

 The amount you can borrow will depend on your loan to value as well as your earnings track record and how long you’re happy to commit to a fixed-interest rate for.
-Often you can borrow more if you commit to a longer fixed interest rate because it gives the lender confidence you can repay a set monthly amount ongoing.
+You can usually borrow more if you commit to a longer fixed interest rate because it gives the lender confidence you can repay an ongoing set amount.